 If CurrentFieldValue = ”

 My plan was to convert the nulls to default values inside the formula so that all nulls would be treated as an empty string [“”].
 Then this format could be quickly transferred to all the other fields using the format painter.
 I thought it was a great plan.

 However, there was a snag.
 A field with a null value won’t show a Display String, no matter what you do.
 To me this seems like a bug or at least an inconsistency in the Display String logic.
 To be sure I put in a hard coded Display String of ‘X’ on a field.
 All values in the column printed an “X” except for the null value records.
 None of the ‘convert null’ settings had any effect.

 On a related note, I also tested the functionality of the CurrentFieldValue function in the Hyperlink property formula.
-I found that when a field is mentioned in that formula it can be converted to null using the “Convert Null to Default” settings.
+I found that when a field is mentioned by name in that formula it can be converted to null using the “Convert Null to Default” settings.
 So a hyperlink can be generated even when nothing is printing in the field.
 But if you try to use the CurrentFieldValue function, like my example above, the formula will not be able to convert the null value.(For examples of my most popular formulas, please visit the FORMULAS page on my website.)